Skip to main content

 Technical Analysis

-CVE-2025-49717 is a high-severity heap-based buffer overflow vulnerability identified in Microsoft SQL Server 2019 (GDR) version 15.0.0.
-This vulnerability, classified under CWE-122, allows an attacker with authorized access to the SQL Server to execute arbitrary code remotely over the network.
-The flaw arises from improper handling of memory buffers on the heap, which can be exploited to overwrite adjacent memory, potentially leading to code execution with elevated privileges.
-The vulnerability requires low privileges (PR:L) but no user interaction (UI:N), and the attack complexity is high (AC:H), indicating that exploitation is non-trivial but feasible.
-The scope is changed (S:C), meaning the vulnerability can affect resources beyond the initially compromised component.
-The CVSS v3.1 base score is 8.5, reflecting high impact on confidentiality, integrity, and availability (all rated high).
-Although no known exploits are currently in the wild and no patches have been linked yet, the vulnerability poses a significant risk due to the critical role of SQL Server in enterprise environments and the potential for remote code execution.
-The vulnerability was reserved in June 2025 and published in July 2025, indicating recent discovery and disclosure.
+CVE-2025-49717 is a heap-based buffer overflow vulnerability identified in Microsoft SQL Server 2019 (GDR), specifically affecting version 15.0.0.
+This vulnerability, classified under CWE-122, allows an authorized attacker with low privileges to execute arbitrary code remotely over the network.
+The flaw arises from improper handling of memory buffers on the heap, which can be exploited to overwrite critical memory regions, leading to potential code execution.
+The vulnerability requires network access and low-level privileges but does not require user interaction.
+The CVSS v3.1 base score is 8.5, indicating a high severity level, with a vector string of AV:N/AC:H/PR:L/UI:N/S:C/C:H/I:H/A:H/E:U/RL:O/RC:C. This means the attack vector is network-based, with high attack complexity, low privileges required, no user interaction, and it impacts confidentiality, integrity, and availability with a scope change.
+Although no known exploits are currently reported in the wild, the vulnerability poses a significant risk due to the critical nature of SQL Server in enterprise environments and the potential for remote code execution.
+The lack of available patches at the time of publication increases the urgency for mitigation and monitoring.

 Potential Impact